 Export in ASCII

-When on, the exported FBX file will be in human-readable ASCII format.
-When off, the file will be exported as a binary FBX file.
+When turned on, the exported FBX file is in human-readable ASCII format.
+When turned off, the file is exported as a binary FBX file.

 FBX SDK Version

-Determines which version of the SDK to use to export the FBX file.
+The SDK version to use to export the FBX file.

 Vertex Cache Format